 Focus: This themed inquiry encourages students to explore the artistic, cultural, design and scientific influences from which the art and craft of cinematography has emerged, with the primary purpose on strengthening students' visual design abilities in approaching the creation of a motion-picture work.

-Themed Inquiry Coordinator/email: Professor of Art, Dr. Wendy Salmond
+Themed Inquiry Coordinator/email: Dr. Wendy Salmond

 Restrictions: Not open to majors in Art, Art History or Graphic Design programs.